 FOR ALL ANIMALS

-There are a great many species that make wonderful visiting animals and can form a strong human-animal bond.
-Only domesticated animals may become Pet Partners Therapy Animals.
-Examples of Registered Pet Partners include: dogs, cats, guinea pigs, rabbits, domesticated rats, horses, llamas, donkeys, pot-bellied pigs, Cockatoos and African Gray Parrots.
+• There are a great many species that make wonderful visiting animals and can form a strong human-animal bond.
+The following speciesmay become Pet Partners Therapy Animals: dogs, cats, guinea pigs, rabbits, domesticated rats, horses, donkeys, llamas, alpacas, pot-bellied pigs, and birds.

-• Must have lived in the owner's home for at least 1 year.
+• Birds must have lived in the owner's home for at least one year.

-• Must have lived in the owner's home for at least 6 months at the time of the team evaluation.
+• All other animals must have lived in the owner's home or been known by the handler for at least 6 months at the time of the team evaluation.